-If you have any questions about a premises liability injury, call our Michigan City premises liability attorneys at (219) 874-4878 or fill out the internet consultation box on your right.
+If you have any questions about a premises liability injury, call Guy DiMartino Law at (219) 690-8997 or fill out the internet consultation box on your right.

 Premises Liability Frequently Asked Questions

-I was in a local Merrillville hotel and I was injured when a chair in the room broke and I fell to the floor, can I receive compensation for my injuries?
+Q: I was in a local Michigan City motel and I was injured when a chair in the room broke and I fell to the floor, can I receive compensation for my injuries?

-If you have any other questions about an Indiana premises liability injury, call our Indiana premises liability lawyers at (219) 874-4878 or fill out the internet consultation form on the right.
+If you have any other questions about a Michigan City, Indiana slip, trip and fall injury, call Guy DiMartino Law at (219) 690-8997 or fill out the internet consultation form on the right.